aileot/nvim-laurel/README.md

    (lazy.setup [{1 :aileot/nvim-laurel
                  ;; v0.6.0 <= {version} < v0.7.0
                  :version "~v0.6.0"
+                 ;; (Optional) A workaround only for backward compatibility to ;; import laurel module from "nvim-laurel" instead.
+                 ;; See CHANGELOG.md to update to the exact module names all ;; over your config files.
+                 :build "make fnl/nvim-laurel/"
                 ...] ;; and other plugins
                {:defaults {:lazy true
                            ;; Note: Not to remove nvim-laurel from &rtp, and not to encounter any